 Injuries can bring unexpected delays to so many parts of our daily lives.
 We may ask ourselves, “Should I take a day off from normal activities?
 Do I need rest my leg to avoid further injury?
-Should I see my chiropractor in Anchorage for advice?
+Should I see my chiropractor for advice?
 Can I head to the gym after work – or should I just play a board game with the kids instead today?”

 True exercise is not always ‘pain-free.’
 So how do we determine when the pain is okay?
 A beneficial workout will bring your body to the point of challenge.
 However, a productive exercise session will not push to the point of undoing the progress made.
 Rest and exercise go hand in hand quite well.
 While some level of soreness can help you get stronger, you should not be in pain once your workout is done.

 Train or Don’t Train: The Debate Is Real